AfonsoBernardes/HTTP-Server/README.md

 </div>

 <div>
-    <p>As Software Engineers, we're used to working with libraries, frameworks and now AI which make our lives easier than never.
-These tools can make it so we focus too much on how the tool itself works or the output it gives us, forgetting to pay attention to the underlying concepts.
-Having worked with web frameworks, such as FastAPI, to build APIs for production grade applications, I noticed my knowledge of how HTTP requests/ responses are actually received, parsed and routed was lacking.</p>
+    <p>As Software Engineers, we increasingly rely on libraries, frameworks, and now AI tools to move faster.
+Speed comes at a cost, as we often focus on how the tool itself works, or its output, while not understanding the underlying concepts and what's happening underneath.
+Having worked with web frameworks, such as FastAPI, to build APIs for production grade applications, I realised my knowledge of how HTTP requests/ responses are actually received, parsed and routed was thinner than I'd like</p>
-    <p></p>
+    <p>The goal of this project is simple: build an HTTP Server to better understand how the protocol works.
+We'll focus on the most basic features of HTTP, removing the layers of abstraction introduced by web frameworks.
+AI usage was also deliberately kept to a minimum to avoid cognitive debt, which would be against the project's spirit.</p>
 </div>

 <div>